yamagen/nihongo-no-oto/2025/2025-07-26_codeshouldfailcleanly_en.md

 }
 ```

-Or:
+Or more subtly:

 ```php
 $token = trim($token);
 ```

-These are defensive acts meant to sanitize—but sanitize what?
-If `file_get_contents()` might return extra whitespace, shouldn’t we fix the file content instead?

-Trimming lets errors sneak in quietly, and tells developers: “Don’t worry, we’ll clean up behind you.”
-But this undermines the responsibility of each component in the system.
-If invalid data is passed, the system should fail—not cope.
+Such lines are written as a “just in case” safety measure.
+But if bad data is entering the system, it is the data source—not the consumer—that must be fixed.

+`trim()` hides the problem and gives the false impression that everything is fine.
+In doing so, it undermines trust in the data flow and muddies the separation of responsibility.

+Good design begins with a contract:
+*“This input shall be X.”*
+If X is not provided, fail fast—and fail clearly.

 ---

-### Responsibility and Hypothesis
+### The Courage to Fail, the Discipline of Hypothesis

-Every additional `rtrim()`, every `trim()` is a kind of dishonesty.
+Using `trim()` or `rtrim()` is a kind of lie.
-It says: “We don’t quite trust our inputs, and we’d rather cover it up than face a failure.”

-Instead, programmers should follow a stricter discipline:\\
+It implies that we can quietly fix mistakes without reexamining their source.
+But true programming is scientific and deliberate.

-1. Make a single change.
+1. Form a hypothesis.
-2. Test the hypothesis.
+2. Change one thing.
-3. If it fails, roll it back.
+3. If it fails, revert.

-This method of working is not harsh—it is scientific.
-It teaches us, and it teaches our students.
-Code should not survive under bad logic, because people learn best from failure that cannot be ignored.
+This loop is how we design, how we learn, and how we grow.
+“Protective code” short-circuits this process and robs us of the opportunity to learn from mistakes.

 ---

-### Conclusion

-Software should run only when its logic is sound.
-When assumptions are violated, it must stop.
-This isn't severity—it is clarity.
-It is respect for responsibility.

-Patching over flaws with `trim()` or `rtrim()` is not robustness.
-It is fear of failure, and it weakens the whole system.

-We must create a culture of programming that favors clarity over convenience, and correctness over coverage.
+### Reflections on Culture and Context

+It is likely that many working programmers have focused on keeping things from breaking, on simply “making it work.”
+As long as the system runs, design issues stay hidden—and with limited time and pressure from deadlines, there’s no room to rethink the fundamentals.
+Small bugs get wrapped in “insurance,” and the codebase eventually becomes unmaintainable.

+From a perspective that values logic, verification, and educational clarity, the question “why didn’t it fail?” always lingers.
+And because large language models like AI learn from existing public code, they often inherit this same behavior—reflexively suggesting “let’s just use `rtrim()`” or “add an `echo` to check.”
+This isn’t best practice.
+It’s the reflection of an unhealthy coding culture.

+That is why the following attitude is so important:

+> Don’t ask “does it work?” — ask “is this how it *should* work?”
+And if not, make sure it fails.

+This isn’t merely a matter of programming technique.
+It’s a matter of **design ethics**—something we must pass on to the next generation.

 ---

 ### Notes, Tags, Related Projects

 * Related Projects: LEAP, p-leap
-* Tags: programming education, exception handling, robustness, explicit design, configuration discipline
+* Tags: programming education, exception handling, robustness, debugging, explicit design, configuration discipline